sabiyat/Project/README.md

 # Project
 For project done in class
-I'm learning how to create a user interface
+I learned how to create a calculator app that can add, subtract, multiply, and divide.